howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/5-authentication.md

   | (+)  The relation `UsersLinks` is created.
 It connects the type `Link` with the type `User`.

 Your project file project.graphcool was updated.
 Reload it in your editor if needed.

-nburk@macbook-pro hackernews-react-apollo $

 ```

-> **Note**: You can also use the `graphcool status` after having made changes to the schema to see the potential changes that would be performed with `graphcool push`.
+> **Note**: You can also use the `graphcool status` command after having made changes to the schema to preview the potential changes that would be performed with `graphcool push`.

 Perfect, you're all set now to actually implement the authentication functionality inside your app.